UniMath/agda-unimath/src/structured-types/morphisms-pointed-arrows.lagda.md

 ### Transposing morphisms of pointed arrows

+The
-The {{#concept "transposition" Disambiguation="morphism of pointed arrows"}} of a morphism of pointed arrows
+{{#concept "transposition" Disambiguation="morphism of pointed arrows" Agda=transpose-hom-pointed-arrow}}
+of a morphism of pointed arrows

 ```text
         i